kildar2112/4331_UCFMAP/artifacts/architecture.md

 Architectural Feasibility
 ===
+As we near a completed architecture, we will evaluate our architecture as a whole and update this section.

 Overengineering
 ===
+We currently do not have plans to overengineer our product as a whole.
+The intent for the popular hours calculator is to build it in such a way that it can be functional independent of input source...
+In other words, it should functional outside of the scope of our project with minimal modifications.

 Build-vs-Buy Decisions
 ===
 Rather than build a server to host our program, we decided to outsource virtually all of our program's hardware requirements.
-We're using Heroku to run our application and will be using Amazon's S3 service to store our permanent files.
+We're using Heroku to run our application and will be using Amazon's S3 service to store our permanent data/files.

 Reuse
 ===
+We do not currently have any plans for reusing any part of our project elsewhere.
+As we develop it, we will do our best to compartmentalize our code to make parts reusable in other projects.

 Change Strategy
 ===
+Assuming we embrace the agile mindset, any changes we make should be embraced with minimal friction.